dimthe/mongodump/README.md

 # mongodump
- daily mongo backups in kubernetes
+ daily mongo backups in kubernetes. to change the time the script runs edit the script and build again